Undergraduate Course Catalog 2016-2017

-The Paul College faculty has developed a group of courses for nonmajors that, if available and when combined with certain elective courses, can constitute a minor in business administration, economics, or hospitality management.
-A list of minor requirements is available at the Paul College Undergraduate Programs Office, Suite 101, Paul College.
+The Paul College faculty has developed a group of courses for nonmajors, which, when combined with certain other courses, can constitute a minor in business administration, economics, or hospitality management.
+A list of minor requirements is available at the Paul College Undergraduate Programs and Advising Office, Suite 101, Paul College.

 The Paul College also offers courses for nonmajors.
-Students interested in these courses should contact the Undergraduate Programs Office.
+Students interested in these courses should contact the Paul College Undergraduate Programs and Advising Office.

 The Paul College Honors Program is designed to provide high achieving students with an enhanced academic experience.
 Students in the University Honors Program or current students in Paul College have the opportunity to apply to the Program at the beginning of the second semester sophomore year.
 The application process is competitive and based upon grade point average, extra-curricular experiences, and student interests.

 The Program consists of the following elements:

 Designation and Designation Workshop—Students pick a course to designate as honors and work with the professor to create a special honors project related to the course.
 The Designation Workshop brings all honors students together to share, build upon, and ultimately present their designation work.